 Our expectation is that there are no substantial changes to the labelling of PG:VG ratios – so if it was previously sold as 50:50 then that’s how it should be labelled now.
 The ratio on the notification should then reflect what’s on the label.
 For the lists of ingredients, the amounts specified should reflect the actual composition of the product so, for example, PG:VG could be shown as 50:50 on the label but the ingredient list could be more like PG 12ml, VG 15ml.

-We have also been asked for clarification on the location of the health warning on vaping products.
-The Regulations require the message to be displayed on the front and back surface of a package.
+The Regulations require a warning message to be displayed on the front and back surface of a package.
 Where the package is a cylindrical container with no obvious front or back, the container may have only one label and the warning message would only then need to be displayed once on what would be considered the front surface.
 The Regulations require the message to be displayed in the centre of the surface, and our interpretation is that it will be centred left-to-right (horizontally) when the container is orientated so the message can be read.
 We do not expect the message to also be centred vertically on the container – it can be in any vertical position provided it is clearly visible.

 When calculating the reserved area for a cylindrical package, it should be at least 32% of either: